When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Foundations of SLAM in Networked Autonomous Systems

-Building on these pillars, the perception module of a networked autonomous system incorporates and extends the vision-based inference mechanisms that have shaped robotic SLAM.
-Networked implementations reinterpret them within a distributed framework, where visual cues are fused with radio-based signals and network state information to maintain situational awareness under dynamic conditions.
+{Built upon algorithmic pipelines with the same core elements as in the framework described above and also illustrated in Fig. \ref{fig_6}, the perception module of a networked autonomous system {may incorporate and augment} the vision-based inference mechanisms that have shaped robotic SLAM.
+Networked implementations reinterpret them within a distributed framework, where visual cues are fused with motion inputs, radio-based signals, and network state information to maintain situational awareness under dynamic conditions.}

 It is noted that the perception capabilities of a networked autonomous system can be extended beyond its physical components in the context of virtual reality and digital twin modeling that can synchronously evolve with the real system.
 Within this expanded loop, spatial models generated by sensing and estimation are mirrored in a virtual domain that remains aligned with the physical world through the same wireless channels that coordinate interaction among networked agents.
 This correspondence allows the system to refine its map and state estimate even when direct observations are unavailable.
 In practical implementations, live radio and mapping data are streamed to edge or cloud processes that reconstruct the surrounding space, creating a continuously updated digital twin of the operating network \cite{RodaSanchez2025_NetworkDigitalTwin_5G}.
 In parallel, physics-informed learning frameworks developed within simulated communication environments demonstrate that networked autonomous systems trained on channel metrics such as delay spread, path loss, and angle of arrival can operate directly in real deployments without retraining, revealing that domain adaptation arises and the sim-to-real gap closes naturally when learning over physically consistent propagation statistics \cite{Li2025_PhysicsInformedRL_mmWave}.
 Additionally, virtual testbeds of radio propagation, object detection and tracking pipeline testing, and signal interaction allow visualization and analysis of how network dynamics influence estimation performance, providing an interpretable layer for examining the perception-wireless communications nexus\cite{Nisiotis2024_WirelessPropagationDT}.
 Therefore, Passive SLAM in networked autonomous systems evolves toward a hybrid regime in which estimation unfolds simultaneously across physical and virtual domains, allowing resilient estimations to emerge as intrinsic outcomes of communication-driven and domain-driven perception unified within a learning model that supports autonomy.